PilzDE/pilz_robots/prbt_hardware_support/test/acceptancetests/acceptancetest_stop1.md

 -->

 # Acceptance Test for the stop1 feature
-These acceptance tests check that the real robot system reacts to STO messages accordingly.
+These acceptance tests check that the real robot system reacts to RUN_PERMITTED messages accordingly.

 ## Prerequisites for each test
   - Properly connect and startup the robot and power cabinet containing the PNoz-Multi.